hannahilea/hannahilea.github.io/blog/seagull-fliposcope-animation-with-cuttle/src.md

 I wanted my flipbook to use drawings I'd made myself, but I also did not want to hand-draw 40 frames of an incrementally shifting scene.
 Parallax (and programming) to the rescue!

-> *Parallax: the apparent displacement or the difference in apparent direction of an object as seen from two different points not on a straight line with the object.*   [[Merriam-Webster](https://www.merriam-webster.com/dictionary/parallax)]
+> *Parallax: the apparent displacement or the difference in apparent direction of an object as seen from two different points not on a straight line with the object.*
+>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-- [Merriam-Webster](https://www.merriam-webster.com/dictionary/parallax)

 Basically, relative motion between different objects or scenes provides information about how far away their respective contents are from one another and the viewer.
 If you look out the window of a train, the foreground view changes rapidly---trees whip by!---while the background view changes slowly: those mountains in the distance don't change much at all for long periods of time.